tomfran/urban-sound-classification/README.md

 ## Methodology
 The methodology followed in the project can be seen in the various jupyter notebooks.
-An in depth overview of the project is present on the [project report](https://github.com/tomfran/urban-sound-classification/blob/main/report/report.pdf).

 ### Feature extraction and dataset creation
-In the [first notebook](https://github.com/tomfran/urban-sound-classification/blob/main/notebooks/01_dataset.ipynb) audio features are extracted using Librosa library and scaling is applied on the features.
+In the [first notebook](https://github.com/tomfran/urban-sound-classification/blob/main/notebooks/01_dataset.ipynb) audio features are extracted using Librosa library and scaling is applied. <br>
 In the [second notebook](https://github.com/tomfran/urban-sound-classification/blob/main/notebooks/02_dataset_extended.ipynb), more features are extracted and PCA feature selection is exploited to reduce the dataset dimensionality.

 ### Cross validation on the training sets
 To understand what training set is best suited for the project,